-- The student is expected to review the textbooks, notes, and the lab handout; and come to lab prepared to perform the scheduled experiment. - A bound pre-numbered laboratory notebook must be used to properly document all experimental procedures, observations, data, and measurements during the laboratory session.
+- The student is expected to review the textbooks, notes, and the lab handout; and come to lab prepared to perform the scheduled experiment. - All experimental procedures, observations, data, and measurements during the laboratory session must be properly documented in the provided laboratory manual / handbook.
 All entries must be in ink.
-The notebook must be dated and signed by the lab instructor.
-Raw data may be processed later.
-Lab notebooks will be examined periodically and collected at the end of the semester. - A type-written, clear, and informative laboratory report (in word or pdf format) must be prepared for each experiment.
-The report must include, the experiment title, objective, introduction and theory, experimental method, results and data analysis, observations, conclusions, and references.
+The lab manual / notebook will be collected at the end of each lab session.